Skip to main content

 • Total: 2 x 4 x 4 = 32 simulations per benchmark.

-Hint: you may want to add a command line parameter to run.py to set the cache configuration The system.py already provides flags for setting the cache sizes _L1cachesize _L2cachesize
+Hint: you may want to add a command line parameter to run.py to set the cache configuration.
+The system.py already provides flags for setting the cache sizes (_L1cachesize and _L2cachesize).

 Report

-• Q4: Which application is more sensitive to the CPU model or cache size?
+• Q4: Which benchmark is most sensitive to CPU model changes?
+Which benchmark is most sensitive to cache size changes?

 • Q5: What is the best performing configuration for each benchmark?
 Why?